trngle-xyz/cli/README.md

-# trngle
+# trngle (testnet)

-A terminal app for swapping tokens on [Canton Network](https://www.canton.network/).
+A terminal app for trading tokens on [Canton Network](https://www.canton.network/).
+Currently integrated with **Loop wallets** — more wallet support coming.

-Trade CC (Amulet), CBTC, and USDXLR directly from your terminal — no browser, no extensions, no middleman.
-Connect your Canton wallet, get a quote, confirm, done.
+trngle runs entirely on your machine.
+Your keys stay local, the code runs local, and the only external call is to the operator API for quotes and settlement.
+Nothing is custodial — you sign every trade yourself from your own wallet.

+Your keys.
+Your terminal.
+Your trades.

 ## Status

-**Testnet** — currently running on Canton Network testnet.
+**Testnet only** — this build runs on Canton Network testnet with test tokens.
 Mainnet support is planned.

-This is early software.
-You're trading on testnet with test tokens.
+Early software.
 Expect rough edges, report bugs.

 ## Install